openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Edit a Library
 **************

-After you create a new library, the only change you can make to the initial library information is to the name.
-However, at any time, you can make changes to the components in your library, including adding or deleting components, and editing the settings of components.
+After you create a library, the only change you can make to the initial library information is to the name.
+However, at any time, you can make changes to the components in your library, including adding or deleting components or editing the settings of components.

 To change the name of a library, follow these steps.